iterative-iteration

 Spiral Model

 The spiral model combines iterative and incremental elements with risk analysis and mitigation strategies.
-It involves a series of iterations where each cycle builds on the previous one while incorporating feedback and addressing identified risks.
+It involves a series of iterations, each building on the previous one while incorporating feedback and addressing identified risks.
 The spiral model suits complex projects with evolving requirements and high-risk factors.

 Rapid Application Development (RAD)